 - Additional cost for extras

 You can also connect your bank to Xero to get automatic bank feeds.
 These feeds provide an accurate, up-to-date picture of your business finances.
-Moreover, Xero has an impressive capacity for integrating with over 1,000 applications that extends the functionality of the platform.
+Moreover, Xero has an impressive capacity for integrating with over 1,000 applications that extend the platform’s functionality.

 5. Shopify